emu-sh/.oh-my-comma/README.md

 Reboot or remount your system as read-only after installing to ensure your /system partiton doesn't get accidentally wrecked by some stupid change other than what we've done here.

 # Updating
-To update `comma-dotfiles`, run the `updatedotfiles` command via:
+To update `comma-dotfiles`, run the `update` command via:
 ```
-updatedotfiles
+dotfiles update
 ```
 This will essentially perform a git pull and replace all current files in the `/home` directory with new ones, if an update is available.